The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

 where

 \end{thm}

-This suggests that treating $H_{\text{eff}}$ as a diagonalized bosonic operator can perhaps be justified, albeit with $M$-dependent one-body operators $\widetilde{E}_{k}-\left(1-M^{-1}\right)h_{k}$.
-However, for $M\ge 2$ we meet additional complications since the operator $\left.H_{\text{eff}}\right|_{\mathcal{N}_{E}=M}$ in \eqref{eq:RestrictedEffectiveOperator-2} can not be diagonalized explicitly as in \eqref{eq:intro-excitation-NE1}.
-Understanding the behaviour of $H_{\text{eff}}$ on higher eigenspaces and reconciling the RPA thus appears to be an interesting but non-trivial task for the future.
+\begin{rmk} For $M\ge 2$, the operator $\left.H_{\text{eff}}\right|_{\mathcal{N}_{E}=M}$ in Theorem \ref{thm:intro-excitations-II} cannot be diagonalized explicitly as in \eqref{eq:intro-excitation-NE1}.
+The quasi-bosonic property is insufficient to guarantee that it is diagonalizable, even approximately.
+Understanding the behaviour of $H_{\text{eff}}$ on higher eigenspaces and reconciling the RPA thus appears to be an interesting but non-trivial task.
+Some progress in this direction was done in \cite{CHN-22-LMP} where the norm $\|(H_{\rm{eff}} - M \epsilon) \Psi\|$ was estimated for suitable trial states. \end{rmk}

-Finally, let us mention that the analysis of the effective Hamiltonian would also work for the Coulomb potential, thus reproducing the results in the physics literature.
-This indicates that our approach is potentially useful for more singular potentials towards the ultimate goal of treating the Coulomb gas.
-We hope to be able to come back to this issue in the future.